cainj/boilerplay/readme.md

 # Boilerplay

-Using the latest technology in the Scala ecosystem, Boilerplay is a pure Scala reactive web application built on Play 2.6, ScalaJS, Silhouette 5, Akka, Sangria, and postgres-async.
+Using the latest technology in the Scala ecosystem, Boilerplay is a pure Scala reactive web application built on Play 2.6, ScalaJS, Akka, Sangria, and postgres-async.
 It provides a good starting point for whatever you want to build.

 ## Features

-* Local sign-in, profile, and change password support.
-* Role based security, with normal and admin roles.
-* Full admin suite for user management, reporting, and real-time session observation.
+* Full admin suite for monitoring the system and sessions in real-time.
 * GraphQL schema and query interface, with shared queries and mutations.
 * Scala source that is shared between the client and server via Scala.js.
 * Websocket-driven actor support, with monitoring and tracing.